Semiclassical dynamics of horizons in spherically symmetric collapse: Semiclassical outcomes of the collapse

-If the initial mass of the collapsing star is bigger than the threshold mass $m_{\star}$, given by Eq. (\ref{mass-th}), then a black hole would form at the collapse final state.
+If the initial condition for the collapsing star is such that $r_{b}\geq r_{\star}$, then a black hole will form at the collapse final state.
 We will now analyse a possible prediction for the exterior geometry of the collapsing system in this case.
 The total mass measured by an asymptotic observer is given by $m_{\mathrm{ext}}=m_{M}+m_{\phi}$, where $m_{M}$ is the total mass in the generalized Vaidya region, and $m_{\phi}=\int\rho dV$ is the interior mass related to the scalar field $\phi$.
-Since the matter related $m_{M}$ is not specified in the exterior Vaidya geometry in our model, we just focus on a qualitative analysis of behaviour of the horizon close to the matter shells.
+Since the matter related to $m_{M}$ is not specified in the exterior Vaidya geometry in our model, we just focus on a qualitative analysis of behaviour of the horizon close to the matter shells.

 From the matching conditions (\ref{match1})-(\ref{match4}), we can get the information regarding the behaviour of trapping horizons in the exterior region.
 Indeed, when the relation $2M(\mathrm{v},r_{\mathrm{v}})G=r_{\mathrm{v}}$ is satisfied at the boundary, trapped surfaces will form in the exterior region close to the matter shells.
-On the classical geometry, the boundary function, ${\cal F}=(1-2M(\mathrm{v})G/r_{\mathrm{v}})$, becomes negative in the trapped region and vanishes on the apparent horizon.
+On classical geometry, the boundary function, ${\cal F}=(1-2M(\mathrm{v})G/r_{\mathrm{v}})$, becomes negative for the trapped region and vanishes at the apparent horizon.
 Therefore, the equation for event horizon is given at the boundary of the collapsing body by ${\cal F}|_{\Sigma}=0$.
-Nevertheless, in semiclassical regime, the boundary function is expected to be modified by employing the matching conditions due to the fact that the interior spacetime was modified by the quantum gravity effects.
-Using the conditions (\ref{match1}) and (\ref{match3}), the classical function ${\cal F}$ can be written as
+Nevertheless, in the semiclassical regime, the boundary function is expected to be modified by employing the matching conditions due to the fact that the interior spacetime was modified by the quantum gravity effects.
+Using the conditions (\ref{match1}) and (\ref{match3}), we have that $2M(\mathrm{v},r_{\mathrm{v}})G/r_{\mathrm{v}}=F(t)/R(t)$ at the boundary surface $\Sigma$ with $r=r_{b}$.
+Since the mass function is modified as in the Eq. (\ref{mass-eff}) in the semiclassical regime, therefore, the mass $M(\mathrm{v})$ is also modified as $\tilde{M}(\mathrm{v})=F_{{\rm eff}}/2G$ at $\Sigma$: